Uploadcare’s Security Whitepaper

 Data is encrypted while in transfer.
 We use the latest encryption protocols (e.g., TLS 1.2+) and disable obsolete and vulnerable ones.
 User interfaces are accessible only with HTTPS.
 Our customers can enforce HTTPS for all their transfers.

 Server-side encryption at rest.
-We use with Amazon S3-Managed Keys (SSE-S3), each object is encrypted with a unique key.
+We use Amazon S3-Managed Keys (SSE-S3), each object is encrypted with a unique key.
 As an additional safeguard, it encrypts the key itself with a root key that it regularly rotates.
 Amazon S3 server-side encryption uses one of the strongest block ciphers available, 256-bit Advanced Encryption Standard (AES-256), to encrypt your data.

 Password data encryption.
 It's encrypted with PBKDF2, HMAC, and SHA256 algorithms.